 Different types of ham have distinctive flavors that you have never tried before.
 Ham is a typical food adored by many people around the world.
-In the Western region, this tasty food is a heat in many recipes.
+In the Western region, this savory food is vital to the success of so many recipes.

-In Asia, although ham is not as famous as in Western countries.
-However, an Asian country like China has a delicate ham recipe called ‘Anfu’, fascinating, right?
+In Asia, ham is not as famous as in Western countries.
+However, that doesn’t mean that you can’t find mouth-watering ham varieties in Asian countries with deep food cultures.
 Let’s keep on scrolling to discover all these ham from all over the world.